awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

 1. **Authenticate with Neon**

-   Launches a browser window where you can authorize the Neon CLI to access your Neon account.
+   Launches a browser window where you can authorize the Unique CLI to access your Unique account.

    ```bash
    neon auth